Royal Veterinary College, University of London has opted into the TEF and received a Gold award.

 Please click the following link to find out more about qualification requirements for this course

 Offer-holders will need to pass an Occupational Health assessment before enrolling onto the course.

 All applicants to this course must attend an interview if invited and cannot receive an offer without attending an interview.
-Interviews will be held at Aberystwyth University in December - January and all applicants must ensure they are available during this time before applying.
+Interviews will be held at our Camden campus from the end of November and throughout December (before Christmas) and all applicants must ensure they are available during this time before applying, with the exception of those attending interviews in North America (November) or South-East Asia (January).
 If invited, it might not be possible to rearrange an interview for a different date, so applicants must ensure they are available for interview before applying and inform us by email of any specific days within this time period when they are unavailable.

 All applicants must submit an online supplementary form by 15 October.
-The form must be submitted independently of, and in addition to, the UCAS application and the RVC/Aberystwyth will not contact applicants reminding them to submit the form before the deadline.
-The form will be available on the Aberystwyth website for the duration of the UCAS application window at the following page: https://www.aber.ac.uk/en/vet-sci/ In the form, applicants will need to demonstrate that they meet our minimum work experience requirements of at least 70 hours (ten days) in a veterinary practice and a total of 70 hours in one or more non-clinical working environments with live animals (excl. the home environment/family business/pet ownership), with at least 35 in large animal (excluding horse riding and horse ownership/family farm).
-This must be completed within the 18 months directly preceding the 15 October application deadline.
+The form must be submitted independently of, and in addition to, the UCAS application and the RVC will not contact applicants reminding them to submit the form before the deadline.
+The form will be available on the RVC website for the duration of the UCAS application window at the following page: https://www.rvc.ac.uk/study/undergraduate/applicant-supplementary-form In the form, applicants will need to demonstrate that they meet our minimum work experience requirements of at least 70 hours (ten days) in a veterinary practice and 70 hours in other animal environments (e.g. kennels, cattery, animal shelter, farm, stables, zoo, pet shop, etc.) from within the 18 months directly preceding the 15 October application deadline.
 Work experience completed more than 18 months before the deadline will not be counted towards the requirements but can still be included on the form.

 Fees and funding

 |Northern Ireland||£9250||Year 1|

 |Channel Islands||£19000*||Year 1|